Avoiding Incidental Take of Bird Nests: from law to practice

 April 25, 7:00pm – Members Night and CMI AGM

-Free Networking event for CMI members, but all forum attendees and non-members are welcome!
-Registration is required for this free event.
+Free Networking event for CMI members, but all forum attendees and non-members were welcome!
 See here for details.

 April 26 – Regulations, risks and recovery.

 8:30am-4pm – Registration commences at 8:30am.